• Home

 Cream Filling

-• Beat together butter, powdered sugar and vanilla until no longer crumbly.
+• Add the powdered sugar and vanilla and mix until no longer crumbly.

-• Add a little water at a time to achieve desired consistency.
+• Add a tablespoon of water at a time to achieve desired consistency.

-• Beat filling until creamy and slightly thick, 2-3 minutes.
+• Bump up speed and beat filling until light and fluffy, about 2-3 minutes.

 Assemble Sandwiches